anagass14/MCA-2025/README.md

 # \[Enter your portfolio title here\]
 <!-- Version 1.0 -->
 \[2.
-The theme I would like to choose for my dataset is ambient\]
+The theme I would like to focus on for my dataset is ambient music\]
 \[3.
-I think one challege to working with music and music related data can be  \]
+I think one challege to working with music and music related data can be ... \]